Adversarial Examples for Models of Code: Evaluation

-\para{Transferability} Occasionally, a dead code attack is \emph{transferable} across example -- it has the same effect even in different examples.
-This is demonstrated in \Cref{deadcodeExample}: adding the unused variable declaration \scode{int introsorter = 0;} to each of the multiple snippets changes their prediction to \scode{sort} with probability of $100\%$.
+\para{Transferability} Occasionally, a dead code attack is \emph{transferable} across examples, and has the same effect even in different examples.
+This is demonstrated in \Cref{deadcodeExample}, where adding the unused variable declaration \scode{int introsorter = 0;} to each of the multiple snippets changes their prediction to \scode{sort} with probability of $100\%$.
 This effect is reminiscent of the Adversarial Patch \cite{brown2017adversarial}, that was shown to force an image classifier to predict a specific label, regardless of the input example.
-However, expect a few cases, we found that adversarial examples \emph{generally do not transfer} across examples.
+However, except for a few cases, we found that adversarial examples \emph{generally do not transfer} across examples.
 We also did not find significant evidence that adversarial examples transfer across models that were trained on the same dataset, e.g., from \sname{GNN-FiLM} to \sname{GGNN}.
-This is consistent with \citet{suciu2019exploring} who found that adversarial examples are \emph{not} transferable across different models, and not even transferable across the same architecture trained on different training sets.
 The question of whether adversarial examples are transferable in discrete domains such as code remains open.